 The symptoms due to dust mites become more noticeable when a person is indoors.
 Mold can be a cause of both seasonal and year-round allergies, depending on which mold spore a patient is allergic to.
 There are both indoor and outdoor molds.

 Seasonal and indoor allergies can present with a variety of symptoms.

 Knowing when one is experiencing symptoms will help determine which allergens are leading to one’s symptoms.

 Hay fever and indoor allergies are diagnosed based on your symptoms, your physical examination, and allergy testing.

-Allergy testing may be done via skin prick testing, intradermal testing or laboratory (Immunocap) testing.
-Skin prick and Intradermal testing is performed in the office to the most common indoor and outdoor allergens.
+Allergy testing may be done via skin prick testing, intradermal testing or laboratory (ImmunoCAP) testing.
+Skin prick and intradermal testing are performed in the office for the most common indoor and outdoor allergens.

 You must be off all antihistamines and H2 Blockers (stomach acid reducers) for at least 3 days prior to any skin testing.

 If we are unable to perform skin prick testing, then laboratory (ImmunoCAP) testing will be ordered.

 Medications for the treatment of allergies are aimed at controlling symptoms.
 Oral antihistamines or topical treatments (such as intranasal corticosteroids or allergy eye drops) may be used to reduce your symptoms.